gpazevedo/quiz/README.md

 and then AppSync sends that data to our user application, and the only custom thing that we are writing here is the DynamoDB schema and the Velocity Template Language Resolver.
-Everything else, AppSync is providing for us, so we're going to save a ton of work by not writing all this extra code.
+Everything else, AppSync is providing for us.

 ### Backend
-AWS Mobile is a bunch of tools including command line tools, client SDKs and the UI components that helps us build apps for mobile, web, IoT, chat, all kinds of things.
+AWS Mobile is a bunch of tools including command-line tools, client SDKs and the UI components that help us build apps for mobile, web, IoT, chat, all kinds of things.

-AWS Amplify is the CLI to deploy our application, and help us create our AWS resources like our apps and KPIs.
+AWS Amplify is the CLI to deploy our application, and help us create our AWS resources.

 Cognito includes social auth, it will provide credentials to social logins, to access AWS services like DynamoDB or AppSync.
-And it also has features for storing users itself.
+And it also has features for storing users.
 So we can have our own user of parole Incognito, and they can set passwords and everything like that.
-It even gives us tools to provide two factor authentication.
+It even gives us the tools to provide two-factor authentication and UI components to deal with login for our app.

-AWS AppSync is sort of categorized under AWS mobile but it provides data source integrations and lets we build Graph Ql backend, and it also lets we do custom code through AWS Lambda.
+AWS AppSync provides data source integrations allowing us to build GraphQL backend, and it also lets us do custom code through AWS Lambda.

 Lambda runs serverless functions on demand.
-Cognito, which has user management capabilities, password management, two factor auth optionally, and even UI components to deal with login for our app.

 API Gateway which lets we build HTTPS APIs and layers between our web app and Lambda functions.

-AppSync is a higher level way to deal with similar things the API Gateway does, but through Graph Ql.
+AppSync is a higher-level way to deal with similar things the API Gateway does, but through GraphQL.

-DynamoDB, is a no SQL data store.
+DynamoDB is a no SQL data store.

-SNS pinpoint for those asynchronous interactions with our users.
+SNS pinpoints for those asynchronous interactions with our users.
 When something happens and we want to text them or send a push notification, we will be using SNS or Pinpoint to get that message to their device.